yuantianle/yuantianle.github.io/docs/3_C++/Design_Pattern/basic.md

             ```

 ### **Favor Composition over Inheritance**
+!!! note ""

+    We normally do not do inheritance, which will cause some problems:

+    - **The subclass can't abandon the interface of the superclass**.
+All the abstract methods in the superclass has to be implemented in the subclass, even though some of them are useless.
 ## **SOLID principles**

 Besides the basic design principles we talked above, [`SOLID principles`](../../2_Software_Engineering/Others/engineer.md) makes software design <u>easier to understand</u>, <u>more flexible</u>, and <u>more maintainable</u>.
 Here we focus more on using C++ examples for better understanding.